lyz-code/blue-book/docs/roadmap_adjustment.md

   - What did you enjoy most this last month?
     - [ ]

-  - What do you want right now?
+  - What do you desire right now?
-    - [ ]

-  - What motivates you right now?
     - [ ]

   - What worries you right now?
     - [ ]

   - Where is your mind these days?
     - [ ]

   - What did drain your energy or brought you down emotionally this last month?